Launch of the Telstra Business Awards

 “It makes [businesses] think about their strategies [and] makes them think about their weaknesses.”

-While running a small business will always be a hard task, he believes technology is creating the perfect environment for entrepreneurs.
+While running a small business will always be a hard task, he believes technology is creating the perfect environment for entrepreneurs to bring innovative ideas to the market and reach their full potential.

-“One of my aims in these final years of my journalism [he’s now 76] has been to attempt to get society structured to cater for this big increase in entrepreneurship I think we’re going to see in the next decade,” he says.
+“One of my aims in these final years of my journalism has been to attempt to get society structured to cater for this big increase in entrepreneurship I think we’re going to see in the next decade,” he says.

 “Now the pillar of it is, the world can market to you [and vice versa].
 People can market out here from the US, or from anywhere, to Australia.
 So, that’s a change that is going to take place.